redkubes/quickstart/README.md

 Each quickstart will install Otomi on a 3 nodes Kubernetes cluster.
 This setup provides easy access to all Otomi functionality while establishing a foundation that can be easily expanded to a full enterprise setup (using a public DNS zone, an external Git repository, or using Azure Active Directory as an IDP.

-### Requirements - Cloud
+### Requirements

 - Terraform >=0.14.0
 - Credentials for the cloud provider used for the quickstart

 ### Deploy

-To begin with any quickstart, perform the following steps:
+To begin with any of the public cloud quickstarts, perform the following steps:

 1. Clone or download this repository to a local folder
 1. Choose a cloud provider and navigate into the provider's folder